RyanFrantz/ryanfrantz.github.io/_posts/2019-03-27-control-is-an-illusion.md

 The reality is that because we are an intrinsic part of the systems we use and operate, the fact that we're even able to do the things we can do with and within these systems warrants scrutiny.
-Was an outage caused by an engineer mis-typing a command?
+Was an outage influenced by an engineer mistyping a command?
 Sure, partly.
 How was it possible that engineer was able to perform that work?
 What gave that person the confidence it was the correct action?
-Were there other factors (time pressure, sleep deprivation from being on-call/having sick kids) that contributed to, or detracted from the person's attention?
+Were there other factors (time pressure, sleep deprivation from being on-call/having sick kids) that contributed to, or detracted from, the person's attention?
 What are the ways in which our systems help people bring attention to high-risk actions?